basisbit/USDX/README.md

 - Follow On-Screen Instructions

 #### Chmod permissions
-In order to run the dev file you might need to change Chmod permissions.
+In order to run the dev file you might need to change Chmod permissions.<br>
-Example: * `chmod 700 dev`
+Example: `chmod 700 dev`

 * `chmod 600 file – owner can read and write`
 * `chmod 700 file – owner can read, write and execute`